 What is it?

 All Year 10 students spend one week with an employer to see what the working world is really like.
-Dates will be confirmed but usually it takes place during Term 5 or Term 6.
+This usually takes place during Term 6.

 Why do work experience?